 The swapping of names and perhaps a handshake takes place after a two-way conversation has been established.
 Sometimes this can even take place at the end before one person leaves.

-If you accept then you need to stay at the bar chatting for at least 2 drinks as you will need to buy one back
+If you accept then you need to stay at the bar chatting for at least two drinks as you will need to buy one back.

 How to pronounce Slàinte Mhath

-If you don’t want a drink just say no thanks and add a small excuse.
+If you don’t want a drink, say no thanks and add a small excuse.
 “I am taking it slow” or “just in for one” No offence will be taken.